bourumir-wyngs/rs-opw-kinematics/README.md

     dump_solutions(&solutions);
 }
 ```
+Since version 1.8.7, the "previous" angles can be very large (including negative values).
+Test cases cover angles up to 90,000 degrees.

 The project rs-opw-kinematics has now evolved beyond being just a set of "useful building blocks."
 It now
 enables the creation of a complete robot setup, which includes mounting the robot on a base, equipping it with a tool,